Our Services

 Why Acupuncture is Important for Your Pet

-Acupuncture is a safe, drug-free option to help your pet manage pain, improve mobility, or support recovery from surgery or chronic illness.
-It works by stimulating the body’s natural healing responses, increasing circulation, and reducing inflammation.
+Acupuncture is a safe, drug-free option to help your pet manage pain, improve mobility, and support recovery from surgery or chronic illness.
+It works by stimulating the body’s natural healing responses, increasing circulation, releasing endorphins, and reducing inflammation.

-Preventive acupuncture in addition to conventional veterinary care helps pets in Long Island City live more active, comfortable lives.
+Preventive acupuncture in addition to conventional veterinary care helps pets live more active, comfortable lives.

 Pain Relief and Mobility